fdonnet/ubik_accounting/README.md

 # News

+## Info

+2024-12-31: I am currently working on another side project: a Security API + FluentUI Blazor frontend.
+This project will enable the configuration of an authorization layer for YARP with multi-tenancy support etc. I may integrate that into this repository or create a new one for it.

-LAST PR implemented:
+## LAST PR implemented:

 - Aspire 9.0 (very minimal implementation without service discovery or test project)
 - Now, you can run the apphost project and have fun

-Next steps or in progress:
+## Next steps or in progress:

 ~~- Hybrid cache for users and tokens (done)~~
 - Vat-sales tax module implementation